City-Form-Lab/madina/docs/source/index.rst

 Madina
 ============
 Madina **(Arabic for the word 'city')** is a python package of classes and functions to streamline the representation and analysis of urban data.
 The package enables layer management (Similar to layers in CAD/GIS), spatial network representation, and spatial visualizations.
-The package also includes a Python implemetation of the **Urban Network Analysis Toolbox** (`Homepage <https://unatoolbox.notion.site/>`_).
+The package also includes a Python implemetation of the **Urban Network Analysis** tools (`Homepage <https://unatoolbox.notion.site/>`_).
 The source code for Madina is available `on github <https://github.com/City-Form-Lab/madina>`_.

 .. toctree::
    :maxdepth: 2